roomacarthur/pcr/README.md

 ## Structure

 The structure of the application focuses mainly on the content that will be displayed, simple yet clean and clear.
-A very minimalistic design will be implimented on all pages, base.html will carry 90% on the page styling with the individual view templates just referring to a content section on the page.
+A very minimalistic design will be implemented on all pages, base.html will carry 90% on the page styling with the individual view templates just referring to a content section on the page.

 - Header

-   - Logo (links back to homapage)
+   - Logo (links back to homepage)
    - Desktop navigation
    - Mobile navigation for smaller devices.